 Your particular assessment design may require more advanced scoring such as applying partial credit to combinations of answers or using multiple rubrics to evaluate student written responses.
-This article provides a step-by-step guide to utilizing the built-in advanced scoring options available to you in Manual/Hybrid assessments.
+This article provides a step-by-step guide to utilizing the built-in advanced scoring options available to users in Manual/Hybrid assessments.

 Where to Start